Rockstar Developer University resources background

 9. Frequently Asked Questions About Principal Software Engineers

 Can you make $500,000 as a software engineer?
 Yes.
-Principal software engineers at top companies regularly earn $500,000 or more in total compensation including stock and bonuses.
+Principal-level engineers at Google (L8) and Meta (E8) regularly earn $500,000 or more in total compensation including stock and bonuses.
 This represents the highest salary tier for individual contributor roles in software development.

 What level is a principal software engineer?
 Principal is typically two levels above senior engineer, sitting above staff level.
-It represents one of the highest individual contributor positions in the software engineering hierarchy, just below distinguished or fellow titles.
+At the big companies that means Google L8, Amazon L7, Microsoft 65 to 67, and Meta E8.
+It's one of the highest individual contributor positions, just below distinguished or fellow titles.

 What is the highest salary for a principal software engineer?
-At companies like Google, Meta, and Netflix, principal engineers can earn $600,000 to $800,000 or more in total compensation.
-The highest figures depend on company, location, and team performance impact.
+At companies like Google, Meta, and Netflix, principal engineers can earn from $500,000 up to $1 million or more in total compensation.
+The highest figures depend on company, location, and equity growth.